rupadarshiray/rupadarshiray.github.io/content/notes/inculcation-analysis-normed-vector-spaces.md

 #### Functions
 - Total derivative of functions between normed vector spaces
+- Differential forms
+    - Exterior derivatives (generalizing grad, curl and div)
-- Integrating differential forms on chains
+    - Integrating differential forms on chains (generalizing line, surface, volume integrals)

 > This is me explaining tensors, derivatives and differential forms, focusing mostly on motivation of the philosophy and also looking for no-brain symbolic calculation: [[notes/derivatives-differential-forms-and-beyond-youtube]]